aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/add-inner-shadow-layer-effect-psd/_index.md

 import com.aspose.psd.imageloadoptions.PsdLoadOptions;
 import com.aspose.psd.imageoptions.PsdOptions;
 ```
-In these lines, we're bringing in the classes we need from the Aspose library.
-Now that we have our packages imported and our environment set up, let’s jump into the nitty-gritty of the code.
-I’ll break it down into manageable steps.
+These imports give you access to the core classes needed for loading a PSD, manipulating layers, and configuring shadow effects.

+## How to add inner shadow psd in a PSD file using Java
+Below is a step‑by‑step guide.
+Each step includes a short explanation followed by the exact code you need to copy.

-## Step 1: Define Directories
+### Step 1: Define source and destination directories
-In this step, we will specify where our source PSD file is located and where we want to save the modified version.
 ```java
 String sourceDir = "Your Source Directory";
 String outputDir = "Your Document Directory";
 String sourceFile = sourceDir + "sample.psd";
 String destName = outputDir + "sample_out.psd";
 ```
-Replace `"Your Source Directory"` and `"Your Document Directory"` with the actual paths on your computer.
-This is where you tell your program where to look for the PSD file and where to save the new version.
+Replace the placeholder paths with the actual locations on your machine.

-## Step 2: Load the PSD File
+### Step 2: Load the PSD file with effect resources
-Next, we need to load the existing PSD file into a `PsdImage` object.
-We will also configure the loading options to include effects.
 ```java
 PsdLoadOptions loadOptions = new PsdLoadOptions();
 loadOptions.setLoadEffectsResource(true);
 PsdImage image = (PsdImage) Image.load(sourceFile, loadOptions);
 ```
-Here, we’re creating an instance of `PsdLoadOptions`, setting it up to load effect resources, and then loading our sample PSD file into an object called `image`.
-It's like opening a book before reading!
+`setLoadEffectsResource(true)` ensures that any existing layer effects are loaded, allowing us to modify them.

-## Step 3: Access the Layer for Effect
+### Step 3: Access the target layer
-Now, let’s access the last layer in our PSD file (assuming this is the one we want to apply our effect to).
 ```java
 try {
     Layer layer = image.getLayers()[image.getLayers().length - 1];
 ```
-This line accesses the last layer of our PSD image.
-In Photoshop, layers are like transparent sheets stacked on top of each other, and the topmost one is often what you see first.
+Here we grab the **last layer** in the document, which is often the one you want to edit.
+Adjust the index if you need a different layer.

-## Step 4: Configure the Inner Shadow Effect
-This code snippet will apply the inner shadow effect to our layer.
+### Step 4: Configure the inner shadow effect
 ```java
     IShadowEffect shadowEffect = (IShadowEffect) layer.getBlendingOptions().getEffects()[0];
     shadowEffect.setColor(Color.getGreen());